OpenDSA/OpenDSA/RST/en/MengBridgeCourse/2114SoftwareDesignAndMVC.rst

-The idea of leveraging patterns, repeatable best-practice solutions to commonly occurring well-explored problems, was first introduced in Architecture within the 1977 book  "A pattern language: towns, buildings, construction".
+The idea of leveraging patterns, repeatable best-practice solutions to commonly occurring well-explored problems, was first introduced in Architecture within the 1977 book  `A Pattern Language: Towns, Buildings, Construction <https://arl.human.cornell.edu/linked%20docs/Alexander_A_Pattern_Language.pdf>`_ by Christopher Alexander, Sara Ishikawa, Murray Silverstein, Max Jacobson, Ingrid Fiksdahl-King, and Shlomo Angel

 Within this book the authors convey the following thoughts about the potential benefits of leveraging patterns:

-“Each pattern describes a problem which occurs over and over again in our environment, and then describes the core of the solution to that problem, in such a way that you can use this solution a mil­lion times over, without ever doing it the same way twice”
+    “Each pattern describes a problem which occurs over and over again in our environment, and then describes the core of the solution to that problem, in such a way that you can use this solution a mil­lion times over without ever doing it the same way twice”

-A Pattern Language - Towns, Buildings, Construction Christopher Alexander, Sara Ishikawa, Murray Silverstein, Max Jacobson, Ingrid Fiksdahl-King, Shlomo Angel
+    -*A Pattern Language - Towns, Buildings, Construction*, pg 8

 Design Patterns